Skip to navigation Skip to content

 What is a Conductive Gasket?

-Conductive gasket materials are used to create gaskets used in a variety of applications and industries–everything from aerospace and defense, to medical devices–to provide electromagnetic interference (EMI) shielding, static discharge protection (ESD), and grounding.
+Conductive gasket materials are used to create gaskets used in a variety of applications and industries – everything from aerospace and defense, to medical devicesto provide electromagnetic interference (EMI) shielding, static discharge protection (ESD), and grounding.
 They can also be used in applications where electrical conductivity is required.
-They are typically made from materials that have high electrical conductivity, such as copper or silver.
+Conductive gaskets are typically made from materials that have high electrical conductivity, such as copper, silver, or conductive elastomers like silicone rubber filled with conductive particles.

-Additionally, conductive gaskets can be used in applications where static electricity needs to be dissipated, such as in fuel systems or in environments where explosive gasses are present–industrial or space applications for example.
+Additionally, conductive gaskets can be used in applications where static electricity needs to be dissipated, such as in fuel systems or in environments where explosive gasses are present – industrial or space applications for example.
+These gaskets play a crucial role in protecting electrical equipment from radio frequency interference (RFI) and other electromagnetic disturbances.

 Conductive gaskets are available in various forms, including sheets, tapes, dispensed material, and pre-formed gaskets.
-They can also be combined with other materials, such as elastomers, to create gaskets with specific properties.
+They can also be combined with other materials, such as elastomers, to create gaskets with specific properties for optimal shielding effectiveness.

 Now that you've got the quick and dirty of what a conductive gasket is and does, let's dig into some of the considerations that go into conductive gasket material selection.